 ATRT2 Analysis of Recommendation Implementation

-Overall, the ATRT2 finds that ICANN has made a good-faith effort to implement ATRT1 Recommendations 9-14.
+Overall, ATRT2 finds that ICANN has made a good-faith effort to implement ATRT1 Recommendations 9-14.
 While there seem to have been some challenges associated with responsibility for implementation (i.e., the shared nature of both the ICANN Board and GAC) as well as the practicality of priority timing proposed by ATRT1, most of the Recommendations have been addressed.
 However, there are outstanding implementation details that require further attention (e.g. the functioning of the Register of GAC Advice, whether and how often to hold additional High Level Meetings, etc.).
 For Recommendation 10, the Board needs to do further work to develop a more formal, documented process for notifying the GAC on matters that affect public policy concerns.
-Recommendation 12 related to facilitating the early engagement of the GAC in ICANN’s policy development process remains an ongoing work priority for the BGRI working group, which has most recently involved direct consultations with the GNSO.
+Recommendation 12, related to facilitating the early engagement of the GAC in ICANN’s policy development process, remains an ongoing work priority for the BGRI working group, which has most recently involved direct consultations with the GNSO.
 And while there has been some progress on the level of support and commitment of governments to the GAC process, further work is need related to Recommendation 14.